waltzaround/waltzaround/README.md

 💩  &nbsp;&nbsp;Do awesome shit that helps people

 ## How I work / What I believe
-I try to ensure everyone is on the same boat in terms of context and purpose before either designing or building.
+I try to ensure everyone is on the same boat in terms of context and purpose before either designing or building any bets we might make.
 I see design & UX research not as a guaranteed panacea for success as some might dangerously proselytise, but rather as a set of tools that demand nuance given that the [correlation/causation fallacy](https://en.wikipedia.org/wiki/Correlation_does_not_imply_causation) is always a risk. (or even subject to [p-hacking](https://en.wikipedia.org/wiki/Data_dredging) or [HARKing](https://journals.sagepub.com/doi/10.1207/s15327957pspr0203_4) if someone is feeling particularly malicious 🤮 )

 ## Get in touch
 - Twitter: [@iwaltzaround](https://twitter.com/iwaltzaround)